Loki1976/DOL-Custom-Scripts/README.md

 How To Use
 ----

-Just copy the working directory, or what ever scripts you want into the /customnpcs durectory and then start server.
+Just copy the working directory, or what ever scripts you want into the /customnpcs directory and then start server.

 BPTransferNpc.cs
 ----